sjoerdvankreel/firefly-synth-2/README.md

 # This is not a finished product
 * But it is a functioning clap and vst3 plugin.
 * Builds and runs on win/lin (ubuntu 22+)/mac.
 ARM mac only, no intel.
-* Only tested on reaper and bitwig.
+* Tested on reaper, renoise, fruity and bitwig.
-* Only osci, inter-osci modulation, per-voice fx, global fx, envelopes, lfos and audio mixer matrix implemented.
+* Osci, inter-osci modulation, per-voice fx, global fx, envelopes, lfos, cv mod matrix and audio mixer matrix implemented.
-* Stock JUCE GUI, no presets, no delay, reverb, MTS-ESP, no CV-routing, only ENV1 is only connected to per-voice amp, some LFO routing is temporarily hardcoded.
-All else routes nowhere.
-Let alone stuff like an arpeggiator.
+* Stock JUCE GUI, no presets, no delay, reverb, MTS-ESP, no MIDI CC.

 # Some demo material
 * Bowed strings